 There are lots of reasons why you might want to return something.
 Here’s a rundown of some of those reasons, and your rights in each situation.

-It’s usually larger stores that have better returns policies for unwanted goods.
-Always check the returns policy before you buy, and keep hold of your receipt.
+Usually, larger stores have better returns policies for unwanted goods.
+Always check the returns policy before you buy and keep hold of your receipt.
+If the store has a published returns policy, that makes it a contractual agreement that they have to stick to.

-When you shop online, you legally have a 14-day ‘grace period’ to change your mind, after you’ve received your item.
-After that, you have a further 14 days to return the item.
+When you shop online, you have a 14-day grace period to change your mind after receiving the item.
+This is enshrined in law under the Consumer Contracts Regulations.
+Once you’ve changed your mind, you then have a further 14 days to return the item.

-It doesn’t matter why you’ve changed your mind – you’re protected by the Consumer Rights Act 2015 regardless.
-These distance selling regulations apply to all purchases bought the item away from the seller’s premises.
-That includes purchases made online, by postal order, over the phone and through TV shopping channels
+It doesn’t matter why you’ve changed your mind.
+These distance-selling regulations apply to all purchases where you’ve bought the item away from the seller’s premises.
+That includes purchases made online, by postal order, over the phone and through TV shopping channels.

 However, there are a few exceptions to this rule.
 You won’t be entitled to return the following types of items: